By Gary McKechnie

 In town, C.R.
 372 (better known as Surf Road) heads south and launches a great ride through the woods as it travels through one of four units of the St. Marks National Wildlife Refuge.
 The winding, narrow ride is paired with a recreational path for bicycles and runs the 10 miles south to the community of Ochlockonee Bay.
 Whether in a car, on a motorcycle, or a bicycle, it’s a burst of blacktop fun as you pass marshes, ponds, and vast stretches of sawgrass along the way.
 You can’t help but envy the people whose homes are perched beside the broad marshland and enjoy this view every day.

 When you reach Ochlockonee Bay, you’ve arrived where the river separates southwest Wakulla County from neighboring Franklin County.
 At first glance it seems as if there was tourism here once, and a second glance at an abandoned motel and shuttered businesses supports the idea.
-Still, within a mile the broad river empties into the Gulf of Mexico meaning fishing here – whether freshwater or saltwater – is still a going concern and explains the popularity of local seafood restaurants like Angelo’s and Son which opened on the coast in 1945.
+Still, within a mile the broad river empties into the Gulf of Mexico meaning fishing here – whether freshwater or saltwater – is still going strong and explains the popularity of local seafood restaurants like Angelo’s and Son which opened on the coast in 1945.
 Where C.R.
 372 crosses U.S. 98, Surf Road switches names to Mashes Sands Road, which you can follow to its end.
 When your tires get wet, you know you’ve reached the Gulf of Mexico.

 After some time on one of the most remote beaches in Florida (really), return to U.S. 98 and head east to Panacea where you’ll find the Wakulla County Welcome Center (850-984-3966) which has maps and information about other destinations including the town of St. Marks where you’ll find the San Marcos de Apalache Historic State Park.
 The museum there features a short video describing the centuries-long quests by Spanish, English, American, and Confederate forces to secure this land, and displays pottery and tools archaeologists excavated near the original 1639 fort.
 At the southern edge of the park, Tucker’s Point is where the St. Marks River joins the Wakulla River for its final flow into Apalachee Bay.